-The Beehive: 1,000 stars in Cancer | EarthSky.org
+EarthSky | The Beehive Cluster: A swarm of 1,000 stars

-Although it’s one of the 12 constellations of the zodiac, Cancer the Crab is so faint that you’d likely never notice it … except for the lovely star cluster in its midst.
+Although it’s one of the 12 zodiac constellations, Cancer the Crab is so faint that you’d likely never notice it … except for the lovely star cluster in its midst.
 This cluster is commonly known as the Beehive, or M44.
 Astronomers know it as NGC 2632.
 An older name is Praesepe (manger or crib in Latin).
-The Beehive is a wonderful swarm of stars, glimpsed with the eye in a dark location and easily found in binoculars.
+The Beehive is a wonderful swarm of stars, glimpsed with the eye alone in a dark location.
+You can see it easily in binoculars.
 Its size is 1.5 degrees, or three full moon diameters.
-Although the eye cannot detect them, it contains a thousand stars.
+Although the eye cannot detect them all, it contains a thousand stars.

-How to see the Beehive star cluster.
 Keep an eye out for Regulus, and the Gemini stars Castor and Pollux, for they’re your guide stars to the Beehive star cluster.
 The Beehive star cluster is halfway between Regulus and the Castor-and-Pollux pair.

 In March, look in the east after dark.
 You’ll probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
 Then the bright stars Castor and Pollux in the constellation Gemini will catch your eye higher up in the eastern sky.